colefranks/SpectrogramImputation/README.md

 <img src = "Imputed.png"/>

 The ultimate accuracy of the model was 86%, but the same accuracy could be obtained without imputing.
+Perhaps imputing would make more of a difference if the data were more drastically different in length.
+On the other hand, the length of the data might in some cases be correlated with the label, in which case imputing could actually remove information!